wandb/docs/docs/guides/sweeps/define-sweep-configuration.md

 ## Double nested parameters

 Sweep configurations support nested parameters.
 To delineate a nested parameter, use an additional `parameters` key under the top level parameter name.
-Multi-level nesting is allowed.
+Sweep configs support multi-level nesting.

 Specify a probability distribution for your random variables if you use a Bayesian or random hyperparameter search.
 For each hyperparameter: